 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-First Citizens Bank Acquires 138 Branches from BMO Bank N.A.
+First Citizens Bank to Acquire 138 BMO Branches

-Additionally, Hope Holding Bryant, Vice Chairwoman and Head of First Citizens, emphasized the commitment to bringing high-touch service, banking products, and deep sector expertise to clients and communities nationwide.
+Frank B. Holding, Jr., Chairman and CEO of First Citizens Bank, expressed enthusiasm about the expansion, highlighting the opportunity to bring the bank's client-centered approach to new markets.
+The acquisition is expected to enhance the bank's liquidity position and provide flexibility to support its operations.
+Hope Holding Bryant, Vice Chairwoman and Head of First Citizens, emphasized the bank's commitment to delivering high-touch service, banking products, and deep sector expertise to clients and communities nationwide.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.